So I’ll just copy-paste my last update, from fall 2015, and amend as needed…

 Anyway.
 Here’s what I’m currently using, head to toe.
 Attempting to use stuff up, and to buy sensibly and economically.
 That is, buying things that The Man and I use regularly and will use up before they go off; we share skincare.
 (He has a couple of other items not listed below, ex. shaving stuff.)
 Trying to minimise waste, which includes buying stuff in recyclable containers.
 For rinse-off products—as with dishwashing liquid, laundry detergent, and household cleaning products—choosing formulations that are quite concentrated and reduce water use.
 That’s an area where a lot of pseudo-greener stuff fails badly.

 It’s pretty functional and there’s little here that’s new or that I haven’t used at some point in the last several years; actual new stuff is in bold.
-Aiming for sustainable stability, which is also a kind of “no-buy” policy.
+Aiming for cruelty-free, vegan, biodegradable; and for sustainable stability, which is also a kind of “low-to-no-buy” policy.
 With sensitive fragile freaky skin, that’s an ambitious goal.
 Boring can be good.
 And minimalism an aesthetic, and stylish, so it counts as a beautiful lifestyle in its own right.

 - Toothpaste: anything without SLS, with fluride, and with a minty taste based on actual mint.
 Jason or Sensodyne, no preference except price.